Norms, Institutions, and Robots: Relating Institutions and Domains

-Similarly to the semantics of {\em at}, this states that all agents in the role grounding with behaviors in the action grounding that are active should use the same object (in the artifact grounding).
+} Similarly to the semantics of {\em at}, this states that all agents in the role grounding with behaviors in the action grounding that are active should use an object in the artifact grounding.